 John Stossel says that he, like every other reporter, has political beliefs.
-Only he admits it:
+Only he

 When I announced last week that I was leaving ABC for Fox, some readers complained about my "bias."
 I replied: "Every reporter has political beliefs.
 The difference is that I am upfront about mine."